Junhwa1207-design/Jung_J_FIP/README.md

 In terms of design, I used
 1. flex-box.
-2. CSS animation for using gradient colors and changing shape of boxs, and dynamic buttons etc.
+2. CSS animations for using gradient colors and changing shape of boxs, and dynamic buttons etc.

 In terms of develop, I used
 1. css modules with SASS.
 2. Data and AJAX.
 3. Javascript functions for pop-up window, scroll down etc.

+Copyright (c) [2020] [Junwha Jung]